 Many have been giving Matthew McConaughey the edge for his role in Dallas Buyers Club.
-Usually, the Oscars reward actors for undergoing complete physical changes, and McConaughey transformed his appearance with his stunning weight loss.
-Christian Bale, in the inverse of McConaughey, packed on some pounds for his role in American Hustle, but Bale is on the outside looking in because of his fairly recent win for The Fighter and his role may have been the least flashy in the very flashy American Hustle.
-Bruce Dern played the role of the aloof elderly father in Nebraska and, while his performance was good, I don’t believe it was as good as Bale or Leonardo DiCaprio’s.
-However, there is some buzz around giving the award to Dern as a sort of lifetime achievement for a man who has been around a while, but has not been nominated for many awards.
-Chiwetel Ejiofor is good in everything he’s in, but having a character that is more passive, serving as the vessel for the audience to witness the atrocities of slavery, could hurt him.
+Usually the Oscars reward actors for undergoing complete physical changes, and McConaughey transformed his appearance with his stunning weight loss.
+Christian Bale, in the inverse of McConaughey, packed on some pounds for his role in American Hustle but Bale is on the outside looking in because of his fairly recent win for The Fighter and his role may may have been the least flashy in the very flashy American Hustle.
+Bruce Dern played the role of the aloof elderly father in Nebraska and while his performance was good I don’t believe it was as good as Bale or Leonardo DiCaprio’s.
+Although there is some buzz around giving to Dern as a sort of lifetime achievement for a man who has been around a while but has not been nominated for many awards.
+Chiwetel Ejiofor is good in everything he’s in but having a character that is more passive, serving as the the vessel for the audience to witness the atrocities of slavery could hurt him.

-So the toss up is between McConaughey and DiCaprio and personally I’m giving it to DiCaprio, even though a McConaughey win would solidify his comeback and may be the better narrative.
+So the toss up is between McConaughey and DiCaprio and personally I’m giving it to DiCaprio, even though a McConaughey win would solidify is comeback and may be the better narrative.

-This race isn’t nearly as close as that of Lead Actor, but does contain some very good performances.
+This race isn’t nearly as close as that of Lead Actor but does contain some very good performances.
 The heavy favorite since day one has been Cate Blanchett for Blue Jasmine.
 She gets the task of playing the neurotic Woody Allen character and does a little something extra with it.
-You actually feel her fall from grace and know that she won’t be able to make it in this new, less affluent world into which she has been thrown.
+You actually feel her fall from grace and know that she won’t be able to make it in this new, less affluent world she has been thrown into.

-I think Blanchett wins this in a landslide, as her performance is the most complete and nuanced among the nominees.
+I think Blanchett wins this in a landslide as her performance is the most complete and nuanced of her competitors.